ethereum/devp2p/caps/les.md

 starts serving the request.
 The reply message contains a `BV` value that is the previously calculated `BV` plus the amount recharged during the time spent serving.
-Note that since the server can always determine any cost up to `MaxCost` for a request (and a client should not assume otherwise), it can drop a client without even processing the message if it receives a message while `BV < MaxCost` because that's already a protocol breach.
+Note that since the server can always determine any cost up to `MaxCost` for a request (and a client should not assume otherwise), it can reject a message without processing it if received while `BV < MaxCost` because that's already a flow control breach.

 On the client side: